 Operational Policy Triggered (Yes/No) Summary of OP Implications for the Project and Compliance Mechanism OP 4.36: Forests No the management, conservation, and sustainable development of forest ecosystems.
 The project activities will not be executed in any notified forest area or forest land.
 The ESIA will confirm any involvement of any forest area for the project activities.
-OP 4.09: Pest Management Yes This policy seeks to minimize and manage the environmental and health risks associated with pesticide use and promote and support safe, effective, and environmentally sound pest management.
-With improved availability of surface water, it is likely that use of pesticides may increase with agricultural intensification and diversification.
-However, the project does not intend to finance any activity that involves procurement of chemical pesticides which may have adverse human and environmental implications.
-Further, the project will discourage use of banned pesticides and pesticides listed in the WHO categories 1a, 1b and II.
-The project will promote Integrated Pest Management (IPM).
-An Integrated Pest and Nutrient Management Strategy has been included as part of the ESMF.
-OP 4.11 Physical Cultural Resources (PCR) Yes 1 The project activities (construction works) are limited to canal bed, embankment and water regulatory structures.
-As the structural / construction works are limited to existing structures / canal systems, PCR are not likely to be adversely affected.
-The EIA will confirm any involvement of any PCR in the project activity sites.
-The EMPs will include provisions for dealing with any 'Chance Finds' of archaeological, paleontological, historical significance.
-OP 4.37 Dam Safety Yes ensuring quality and safety in the design and construction of new dams and the OP 7.50 International Water Ways No This policy applies any river, canal, lake, or similar body of water that forms a boundary between, or any river or body of The river Damodar drains into the Hooghly.
+OP 4.09: Pest Management Yes This policy seeks to minimize and manage the environmental and health risks associated with pesticide use and promote and support safe, effective, and environmentally sound pest management. agricultural intensification and diversification.
+OP 4.11 Physical Cultural Resources (PCR) Yes The policy aims assist in preserving PCR and in avoiding their destruction or damage.
+PCR includes resources of archaeological, paleontological, historical, architectural, religious (including graveyards and burial sites), aesthetic, or other cultural significance.
+The project activities (construction works) are OP 4.37 Dam Safety Yes ensuring quality and safety OP 7.50 International Water Ways Yes, only in regard to the fact that the rivers considered under the project lie in Lower Damodar Sub basin, that is within Ganga basin and Ganga is an international river.
+It is also to be mentioned that the project area is more than 60 km away from the international This policy applies any river, canal, lake, or similar body of water that forms a boundary between, or any river or body The river Damodar drains into the Hooghly.
 The river Damodar is entirely within the national boundary of India, and, India is the lowest downstream riparian state of the Hooghly before it drains into the Bay of Bengal.
 Therefore, an exception of the policy has been approved by the World Bank.
+IWD GoWB border and Page 38 of 20 4 CTRAN Consulti

+Operational Triggered Summary of OP Implications for the Project and Compliance

+Policy (Yes/No) Mechanism

+there is

+absolutely no

+drawal/impact

+from/ on the

+said

+international

+river due to

+implementation

+of this project.

-OP 4.10 Indigenous People Yes This policy asserts that the adverse impacts of the development projects on the indigenous people should be mitigated or avoided and the The assessment finds scheduled tribe population living in command area of the DV.
+OP 4.10 Indigenous People Yes adverse impacts of the development projects on the indigenous people should be mitigated or avoided and the The assessment finds scheduled tribe population living in command area of the DV.
 Though, the project is not likely to impact adversely to the tribal population, the project will take care of ensuring their participation in the implementation process and ensure equity and inclusion in accessing project benefits.
 The project will have a TPPF focusing on inclusion of tribal in the project benefits.
+Based on the TPPF, if so found required, specific TPP will be prepared

+OP 4.12 Yes once sites are identified.
+Preliminary assessment reveals that there are some

-Based on the TPPF, if so found required, specific TPP will be prepared once OP 4.12 Involuntary Resettlement Yes not minimizing adverse impacts on the local population due to project and where unavoidable sites are identified.
-Preliminary assessment reveals that there are some encroachments in the river bed and near embankment those may be temporary relocated.
-However, the project is unlikely in the need of any additional land for which displacement will take place.
+Involuntary Resettlement impacts on the local population due to project and encroachments in the river bed and near embankment those may be temporary relocated.
+However, the project is unlikely in the need of any additional land

+for which displacement will take place.

+that those affected improve or

+at least restore their

+livelihood.

-Operational Policy Summary of OP Implications for the Project and Compliance Mechanism livelihood.
-Projects in No This policy is concerned with The project is not in any disputed area and hence Disputed any project in the disputed OP7.60 is not applicable to the project.
-Areas ( ЭP area/s concerning two countries 7.60, BP 7.6 (0
+Projects in No The project is not in any disputed area and hence

+Disputed OP7.60 is not applicable to the project.

+Areas (OP area/s concerning two

+7.60, BP 7.60) countries